Over 50 years of our family giving you more of what you go to sailing school for!SM

 “A little bit of Nantucket in the Bronx” –Jack Newfield, prolific author and journalist/columnist for both NY and national publications.

-Of course, we don’t sail out of City Island when we’re on an instructional sailing vacation with you in the Caribbean or Mediterranean.)
+(Of course, we don’t sail out of City Island when we’re on a sailing vacation course with you in the Caribbean or Mediterranean.)

 Some schools have multiple locations… Some locations have multiple schools!

-City Island has the longest tradition of hosting sailing schools of anywhere in the New York Tri-State area.
-It’s only a mile and a half long by half a mile wide, yet it’s home to all this…
+City Island has been home to sailing schools since 1964 – far longer than anywhere else in the New York Tri-State area.
+It’s only a mile and a half long by half a mile wide, yet it’s home to all this, giving it the most sailing-density in the region…